ualib/agda-algebras/algebras_in_lean.rst

    As of this writing (9 June 2019), this documentation describes code residing in (the william_ branch of) the `lean-ualib`_ repository.
 Eventually, the latest code will reside on the master_ branch and the docs will describe the code on that branch.

 ..
 [2]
-   As we will see when implementing general operations in Lean, it is unnecessary to commit in advance to a specific arity type :math:`N`.
+   We will see very soon that when implementing general operations (e.g., in Lean) it is unnecessary to commit in advance to a specific arity type :math:`N`.
 An exception is the *quotient algebra type* since, unless we restrict ourselves to finitary operations, lifting a basic operation to a quotient requires some form of choice.

 ..
 [3]
    The  ``section`` command allows us to open a section throughout which our signature ``σ`` will be available; ``section`` ends when the keyword ``end`` appears.